mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 I am encouraged by our velocity!
 Looking past the horizon, however, I don't think we've solved the fundamental problem that I've heard expressed by the team in various ways, including in our most recent retrospective: projects, at some point, have a tendency to feel like they're stalling.

 Additionally, I know that we had some success with mobbing.
-It was invigorating, engaging, and helps minimize knowledge silos.
+It was invigorating and engaging, and, importantly, it helps minimize knowledge silos.
 Everyone seemed energized by the proposal that as our tasks wind down, we ramp up mobbing.
-It has, however, largely dropped by the wayside.
-The only thing preventing us from mobbing more is overcoming inertia.
+However, mobbing has largely dropped by the wayside.
+I believe that overcoming inertia is the only thing preventing us from mobbing more.

 One of our company's strategic priorities is "Unleash our people."
-And I would not be doing my job if I weren't thinking about how to help you all be your best (professional) selves.
+And I would not be doing my job if I weren't constantly thinking about how to help you all be your best (professional) selves.
 Long story short, based on conversations I've had with [my peer] [Stephanie](https://www.linkedin.com/in/stephanie-simons-she-her-92444ab2/), who has a bunch of experience in using Kanban with her teams, I see it as a potential pathway to addressing these two issues.

 To give you some background, Kanban is not a software development process.
 In fact, as you may know, it originated in manufacturing, and rose to prevalence at Toyota on their production line under the direction of Taiichi Ohno in the 60s.
 It was brought to the broader business management community in the mid-80s by way of Eliyahu Goldratt's book, [The Goal](https://www.tocinstitute.org/the-goal-summary.html).
 In his book, Goldratt develops the Theory of Constraints, which is derived from mathematical queueing theory and is one of the foundations of Kanban.
 It wasn't until 2010 that David Anderson documented his experience applying Kanban to software in his book [Kanban: Successful Evolutionary Change for Your Technology Business](https://shop.leankanban.com/products/kanban-successful-evolutionary-change-for-your-technology-business).